haiku/haikudepotserver/docs/k8s-development.md

 No considerations are made in these instructions and notes around system security.

 It is possible to run HDS on Kubernetes.
 This is an ideal way to test-run the system because it is ultimately deployed in Kubernetes.

 ## Preparation

 1. Install the necessary software
    - Docker
    - [Kubernetes in Docker](https://kind.sigs.k8s.io/) (KIND)
-2. Create a directory on your local disk to store data such as the data for the Postgres database used by HDS; we refer to this as `${K8S_DATA_DIRECTORY}`.
+2. Create a directory on your local disk to store data such as the data for the Postgres database used by HDS; referred to in this text as `${K8S_DATA_DIRECTORY}`.

 ## Setup a kubernetes cluster in Docker